-Just about every single area of my life in the last two years has transformed.
+Just about every single area of my life in the last few years has transformed.
 It's been hard but it's all for the best as I feel my life is now more settled and authentic.

 Rumbling along in the background behind all this, I was starting to feel like my Jen Creative branding wasn't an accurate representation of what my business was offering any more.
 I liked being called Jen Creative at the start because it felt honest.
 I was a freelancer working on my own, for small local businesses.
 People liked working with me because of my honesty, (probably another aspect of my ADHD!)
 However, as my client base grew and the clients I started to work with got bigger, I found myself collaborating with other creatives more regularly.
 For example, I worked with The RU Group alongside colleagues in PR and marketing.
 I sourced print from my print provider for them.
 What I could offer clients had got bigger than my skill set alone.
 Jen Creative wasn't an accurate representation anymore.
 It was therefore time to rethink my business strategy and branding.

 It had occurred to me to turn Studio Bifrost into a traditional design agency.
 I realised that if I started to employ staff I would spend more time managing them than doing any actual design.